sohn21c/cp_simulator/README.md

 return position in {w}, quaternion
 ```
+### Execution Sequence
+1. Run `python computation.py` with tab-spaced-value files containing 6 columns of linear acc and ang vel.
+2. ROS launch `roslaunch cp_simulator upper_body_cp.launch` to initiate the RViz simulator
+Refer to [Demo](#demo) to walk through the launch of demo files.

 ## Challenge
 &nbsp;&nbsp;&nbsp;&nbsp;During the development of the software, a number of technical challenges were encountered and addressed.